-After the financial assessment has been completed, you should be provided with written information from the local authority detailing how the charges are worked out, and what you'll need to pay.
+After the financial assessment has been completed, you should be provided with written information from the local authority detailing how much your care will cost and what you'll need to pay.

-- qualify for help with costs, you’ll then be offered a personal budget for social care
+- qualify for help with costs: you’ll usually be offered a personal budget or direct payments

-Getting help if don’t qualify for financial support
+Getting help if you don’t qualify for financial support

-If you (or someone you are caring for) have been assessed as having eligible care needs, but you do not qualify for financial support towards the cost of your care, the local authority may still be able to help with arranging your care.
+If you (or someone you’re caring for) are assessed as having eligible care needs but you don’t qualify for financial support, the local authority still has a duty to help with arranging your care.

 Contact your local authority for more information about what help they can provide for your situation.